ztauthstar/ztauthstar/content/openprotocolspec/2025-04-05/_index.md

 next: /openprotocolspec/2025-04-05/architecture
 ---

-`ZTAuth*` is an `open` `protocol` `specification` compliant with `Zero Trust` principles.
-It is designed to provide secure, identity-driven access to resources, with least privilege enforced at the application edge.
-Built for eventual consistency, it synchronizes a tamper-proof, versioned, model compliant security model across nodes.
+**ZTAuth\*** is a Zero Trust-compliant security protocol designed to provide secure, identity-driven access to resources, with least privilege enforced at the application edge.
+Built for eventual consistency, it keeps the security state available during disconnection and syncs automatically when connectivity is restored.

 ## Learn More